KeplerGO/kadenza/README.md

                         only produce a TPF file for a specific EPIC/KIC target_id
 ```

-### Caveats

-There are two main caveats to be aware of:
- * The present version does not set all header keywords exactly as they would
-   appear in an official product.
-In particular, the WCS keywords are
-   untested.
- * This tool does *not* calibrate the data at all, it merely serves to
-   transform the raw pixel counts into a FITS format that is similar to,
-   but not at all identical, to the official pipeline products.

 ### Contributing
 To report bugs and request features, please use the [issue tracker](https://github.com/KeplerGO/kadenza/issues) or open a pull request.